datacarpentry/semester-biology/docs/course/contributing.md

 university courses.
 The central component of a [flipped computing course]({{ site.baseurl }}/docs/course/course-delivery) is the exercises, so one of the primary forms of contribution we expect will be adding exercises to the existing set.
-Individual instructors can then select from a rich pool of exercises the set that best fit the topics, languages, and scientific domains they want to cover in the course.
+Individual instructors can then select from a rich pool of exercises the set that best fit the focus, languages, and scientific domains they want to cover in the course.

 There are lots of great resources for being introduced to the individual